alnramos/fedora-silverblue-post-install/README.md

 # Fedora Silverblue Post-Installation

-These are my Fedora Silverblue post-installation steps for my use case.
+These are my personal Fedora Silverblue post-installation steps tailored for my use case.

 ## 1. System Upgrade